mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What are setup and hold times?
 What happens if they're violated?

 ### Diff Pairs (SI Perspective)
-Diff paris from SI perspective, as opposed to board layout/design perspective.
+Diff paris from SI perspective, as opposed to board layout/design or signals perspective.

-## PI
+## Power Integrity (PI)
 Lots of crossover with Power Electronics section
 - How to characterize quality of power supply?
 - What is power sequencing?
 Why is it important?